 CPU Scheduling algorithms are the algorithms which uses for assigning the system resources to processes in an operating system.
 In Operating System, there are mainly five types of CPU Scheduling Algorithms.

 First Come First Serve (FCFS) Scheduling:

 First Come First Serve Scheduling is the simplest CPU scheduling algorithm.
-The criteria of First Come First Serve Scheduling algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
+The criteria of the First Come First Serve Scheduling algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
 The operating system maintains a data structure that is a ready queue.
-If a process request the CPU then it is loaded into the ready queue which process is the head of the ready queue, connect the CPU to that process.
+If a process requests the CPU then it loads into the ready queue which process is the head of the ready queue, connect the CPU to that process.

 |Process||Burst Time (ms)|

-Consider the following set of processes that arrive at time o, the length of the CPU burst time is given in milliseconds (ms).
+Consider the following set of processes that arrive at time o, the length of the CPU burst time in milliseconds (ms).

-The burst time is the time required the CPU to execute that job, generally, it’s unit milliseconds (ms).
-If the processes arrive in the order P!, P2, P3, P4, P5 and it served in FCFS order.
+The burst time is the require-time of the CPU to execute that job.
+Generally, it’s unit milliseconds (ms).
+If the processes arrive in the order P!, P2, P3, P4, P5 and it serves in FCFS order.